Postgraduate loans for doctoral students

 The maximum loan available for those starting a programme on or after 1 August 2021 is £27,265.
 Applications are open now.

-This postgraduate student loan is paid directly to you, and is non-means tested.
-The loan is a contribution towards cost of study and is unlikely to fund the full cost of your doctoral studies.
+This postgraduate student loan is paid directly to you and is non-means tested.
+The loan is a contribution towards the cost of study and is unlikely to fund the full cost of your doctoral studies.
 You will need to research how to fund any shortfall.

 The information on this page is about the loan available to English students studying in the UK.
 There are similar funding arrangements for UK students resident in Wales; apply online at Student Finance Wales.
 Students ordinarily resident in Jersey, Guernsey and the Isle of Man may also be eligible for support.